 (Graph 1) Assessing the primary transmission risk factor reported for new HIV diagnoses provides insight into behaviors that may increase one's vulnerability to acquiring HIV in a local community.
-In the Houston Area, male-male sexual contact or MSM was reported by 71-72% of newly diagnosed individuals in 2017 (up from 61% in 2011), followed by sex with male/sex with female (formerly heterosexual) contact at 23-24% (down from 31%), and 3-4% people with injection drug use (PWIDU) (down from 5%).
+In the Houston Area, male-male sexual contact or MSM was reported by 71-72% of newly diagnosed individuals in 2017 (up from 61% in 2011), followed by sex with male/sex with female (formerly heterosexual) contact at 23-24% (down from 31%), and 3-4% people who inject drugs (PWID) (down from 5%).